Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Besov spaces

 For the finite-volume results, we also need periodic Besov spaces.
-The same multiplicative inequalities work also in this case, and furthermore the following lemma shows that we can move between periodic and polynomial-weight spaces easily.
-We use the Mourrat--Weber \cite{mourrat_global_2017} definition of these spaces.
+The theorems listed above work also in this case, and in particular Theorem~\ref{thm:besov sobolev} holds with $\varepsilon = 0$.
+Furthermore the following lemma shows that we can move between periodic and polynomial-weight spaces easily.
+We use the Mourrat--Weber \cite[Section~4.2]{mourrat_global_2017} definition of these spaces.